RRethy/cs350-os161-utils/README.md

 # Usage

-Clone the repo and add the `cs350-os161-utils/bin/` directory to your path.
+Clone the repo onto the school server and add the `cs350-os161-utils/bin/` directory to your path (something like `export PATH="~/cs350-os161-utils/bin/":$PATH`).

 Read `os161 --help`.